phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``'NONE'``

-    This defines the default sort order for the tables, having a primary key, when there is no sort order defines externally.
+    This defines the default sort order for the tables, having a :term:`primary key`, when there is no sort order defines externally.
     Acceptable values : ['NONE', 'ASC', 'DESC']